matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-21-day_036_blackbird.md

 ### 4. **Why use Blackbird?**

 Blackbird can be used to gather as many pieces of open source data on an organization.
-Many organization use social media and what they post on social media may offer insight to a penetration tester during testing.
+Many organizations use social media and their posts may offer insight to a penetration tester during testing.

-Additionally, Blackbird can be used by HR personnel and organizations to conduct research on employees social media use outside of the work.
+Additionally, Blackbird can be used by HR personnel and organizations to conduct research on employees' social media use outside of work.

-Finally, a security researcher for an organization may use Blackbird to determine if social media accounts tied to an organization are hosting information that may make entry for malicious actors easier.
+Finally, a security researcher for an organization may use Blackbird to determine if social media accounts tied to an organization are hosting information that may lead to an entry point for malicious actors.

 ---

 ### 5. **How to use Blackbird?**

-Blackbird works in the terminal as command line only and as a self hosted web server with a GUI and export option.
+Blackbird works in the terminal as command line and as a self hosted web server with a GUI and export option.
 I will show both uses of Blackbird in the below demonstrations.

-For my sample username I am searching for `analyst` to keep both results consistent.
+For my sample username, I am searching for `analyst` to keep both results consistent.

     Step 1:
-    First you need to download and install Blackbird.
+    First, you need to download and install Blackbird.
     In your terminal enter the following commands:

     git clone https://github.com/p1ngul1n0/blackbird